litslink/flutter-firebase-auth-blueprint/README.md

 * User profile with edit mode.
 You can change username or photo.
 Firebase is used as remote storage.
 * Each user has a remote config which is stored inside Firebase DB.
 Only one field is implemented now (notification on/off) but you can easily extend config.
 * Application can store users notes inside Firebase DB.
 CRUD operations are already implemented.
 You can reuse it.
 Just change the data model.
-## Repository structure
-Repository contains two different architecture approaches.
-There are `Provider state management` and `BLoC`.
-It was done to compare them.
-Each approach located inside separate package.
-Also `common` package contains common logic for each of them.
 ## Getting started
 Before run project you should:
 1. Create Firebase project which support DB, Storage and Auth services.
 2. Generate `google-services.json` and `GoogleService-Info.plist`.
 3. Move `google-services.json` to `/android/app` folder.
 4. Move `GoogleService-Info.plist` to `/ios/Runner` folders.

+[Article](https://medium.com/flutterpub/flutter-how-to-do-user-login-with-firebase-a6af760b14d5) with step by step Firebase set up.
+## Repository structure
+Repository consists of three packages.
+Two of them contains same logic but use different architecture approaches.
+There are `Provider state management`(`provider_approach` package) and `BLoC`(`bloc_approach`).
+It was done to compare them.
+Also `common` package store common logic for each of them.

 **Note:** Repository contains two Flutter projects.
 It is required for each of them.
 ## Provider state management